If you do not already have a valid U.S. passport, obtain one from the nearest U.S. passport office or its local agent.

 - Scholars (All Fulbright U.S. Scholar Program participants except the Mid-Career Professional Development Program participants)

 - Professionals (Mid-Career Professional Development and Fulbright Distinguished Awards in Teaching Program participants)

 - Students (All Fulbright U.S. Student Program awardees)

 Fulbright Specialists generally spend 14-42 days in Finland.
 For visits shorter than 90 days no visa or residence permit is required.
-A Specialist may extend his/her stay in Finland beyond the Specialist program dates for professional or personal reasons, such as continued cooperation with the department or tourist travel.
+A Specialist may extend their stay in Finland beyond the Specialist program dates for professional or personal reasons, such as for continued cooperation with the department or for tourist travel.
 The Specialist is required to notify Fulbright Finland of any such plans.
 In such cases, if the stay in Finland or other Schengen countries exceeds 90 days, please refer to instructions for Fulbright scholars (above).
 The CIES Specialist grant will not cover any extensions to the program.
 The Specialist and/or the Finnish host department are/is responsible for any additional costs.